sachin7707/Implement-Learning/docs/api.md

 ### GET: /api/v1/course
 Fetches the courses from our local database

+Add _?withtrashed=1_ to the URL, to get all courses, including deleted ones.

 ### GET: /api/v1/course/{id}
-Fetches a single course from our local database
+Fetches a single course from our local database.
+NOTE: This now also includes a course that has been deleted.

 ### GET: /api/v1/course/{id}/cal
 Fetches the calendar event for the given course.
 NOTE: The "id" is "maconomy_id"